WBCGS

 Picture

-The Winnebago & Boone Counties Genealogical Society exists to:
+The Winnebago & Boone Counties Genealogical Society (of Illinois) exists to:

 • Encourage and support genealogical researchers.

-• Promote the discovering, collecting, indexing, and preserving of valued genealogical resources of Winnebago and Boone Counties.
+• Promote the discovering and preserving of valued genealogical resources of Winnebago and Boone County, Illinois.

 UPCOMING MEETINGS

 WBCGS holds monthly meetings that are open to the public.
-We do not have meetings in December, January, and July.
+We do not have meetings in December and July.
+Note the Thursday evening time for our June and August meetings.

-Each month, one of our Members or an outside speaker makes a presentation about a specific topic related to genealogy or research.
+At each meeting, our speaker makes a presentation about a specific topic related to genealogy or a topic of local interest.

-Based on the success we've had in using Zoom for our monthly meetings, we plan to continue offering the Zoom option for all meetings going forward.
-Meeting invitations will be sent to all WBCGS members with an email address.
+Based on the success we've had in using Zoom for our monthly meetings, we plan to continue offering Zoom meetings.
+Meeting invitations will be sent to all WBCGS members with an email address prior to each meeting.
+Members and non-members can register for our meetings using the links below.

 Picture